shapeshed/shapeshed.com/content/posts/writing-cross-platform-node.md

 The biggest issue you will run into is paths.
 Node.js does a great job of taking care of most of this for you but if you build paths in the wrong way you'll run into problems on Windows.

-Consider you are doing some string concatantion to build a path for example.
+Consider you are doing some string concatention to build a path for example.

     var foo = 'foo';
     var bar = 'bar';